fhiso/legacy-format/data-model.md

 ### RFN   {#RFN}

-A permanent number assigned to a record that uniquely identifies it within a known file.
+Record file number: a permanent number assigned to a record that uniquely identifies it within a known file.

 Contexts
 :   .`[INDI]`.`[RFN]`